 Llewellyn Fredericks is a Chartered Accountant (CA(SA)) and impact investment executive with over 15 years’ experience in fund governance, portfolio management and catalytic capital structuring across Africa.
 He has held senior leadership roles at E Squared Investments and Innovation Edge, leading complex transactions and strengthening governance frameworks.
 He brings deep expertise in blended finance and fund architecture, supporting organisations to navigate complex capital decisions with rigour and clarity.

-Louise is a seasoned project manager with a proven track record in the environmental services sector, having worked with international, local and multi-partner agencies in Asia, Europe and Africa.
-She specialises in community-based adaptation, monitoring, evaluation, research, sustainable agriculture, training and capacity building.
-Louise excels in leading large teams, fostering collaboration across diverse cultural and institutional settings, and achieving sustainable, long-term impacts within communities and professional networks.
+Louise is a seasoned project manager with extensive experience in international development and the environmental services sector, having worked with international, local and multi-partner actors across Asia, Europe and Africa.
+She specialises in community-based adaptation, Monitoring, Evaluation, Reflection and Learning (MERL), research, sustainable agriculture, training and capacity building.
+She has a strong interest in gender-transformative and gender-responsive development approaches, particularly in relation to community resilience, participation and inclusive development processes.
+Her approach to development work is grounded in responsive, contextually relevant and locally designed processes that prioritise participation, learning and long-term sustainability.
 Louise holds a Master’s degree in Social Anthropology (cum laude) from the University of Edinburgh.

 Rabecca Mwila is a climate communicator and advocate for sustainable agriculture and environmental justice.
 With a background in climate change and communications, she amplifies the untold stories of how climate impacts vulnerable communities across Africa.
 Her work bridges science, policy, and community voices to drive meaningful, people-centred climate action.